LHarveyDev/longdog/README.md

 ### User Stories
 - #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn how to navigate to the areas I want to use.
+    1. As a First Time Visitor, I want to easily understand the purpose of the site and be able to navigate to the areas I want to use.
+    2. As a First Time Visitor, I want to learn about the company and its values.
-    2. As a First Time Visitor, I want to be able to view the products on offer.
+    3. As a First Time Visitor, I want to be able to view the products on offer.
-    3. As a First Time Visitor, I want to find out be able to assess the quality and prices of the products on offer.
+    4. As a First Time Visitor, I want to be able to assess the quality and prices of the products on offer.
-    4. As a First Time Visitor, I want to register.
+    5. As a First Time Visitor, I want to register.
-    5. As a First Time Visitor, I want to add an item to my basket and pay.
+    6. As a First Time Visitor, I want to add an item to my basket.
+    7. As a First Time Visitor, I want to view/amend/delete the contents of my basket.
-    6. As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+    8. As a First Time Visitor, I want to checkout my basket.

 - #### Returning Visitor Goals

     1. As a Returning Visitor, I want to log in and view my profile and past purchases.
     2. As a Returning Visitor, I want to make a new or repeat purchase.
-    3. As a Returning Visitor, I want to amend/cancel a previous order.
-    4. As a Returning Visitor, I want to check if there are any social media updates.

 - #### Frequent User Goals

     1. As a Frequent User, I want to log in and view my profile and past purchases.
     2. As a Returning Visitor, I want to make a new or repeat purchase.
-    3. As a Returning Visitor, I want to amend/cancel a previous order.
-    4. As a Frequent User, I want to check if there are any social media updates.

 ### Wireframes
 Attach wireframes in this section